ayplam/GenericsPrediction/README.md

 # GenericsPrediction
-Predict brand-to-generic conversion times as well as generic release frequency
+The goal of this project is to predict brand-to-generic conversion times, generic drug release frequency and yearly patterns in generic drug releases.
 There are four parts to this project:

 1. Data Munging
 While the FDA database has a collection of all current generic name drugs on the market, it still needs cleaning.